peeradonmoke2002/CARLAUe5_install/README.md

 ## installation

-Setp 1: Git clone the repository
+**Setp 1**: Git clone the repository

 ```bash
 git clone -b ue5-dev https://github.com/carla-simulator/carla.git CarlaUE5
 ```

-Step 2 : Following to get repo Unreal Engine `5.5`
+**Step 2**: Get the Unreal Engine `5.5` repository

 To build CARLA, you need to use a special version of Unreal Engine 5.5 made for CARLA.
-To get this version, you must connect your GitHub account to Epic Games.
-You can do this by [clicking here](https://www.unrealengine.com/en-US/ue-on-github).
+To access this version, connect your GitHub account to Epic Games by [clicking here](https://www.unrealengine.com/en-US/ue-on-github).

-Step 3: set git local credential
+**Step 3**: set git local credential

 ```bash
 code ~/.bashrc